jgador/loggle/README.md

 7. **Access Kibana:**
     Kibana is automatically set up as part of the deployment and listens on port **5601**.
 Open your browser and navigate to your DNS name (for example, `kibana.loggle.co:5601`) to view your logs.
 Remember: the OpenTelemetry Collector listens on port **4318** and Kibana on port **5601**.

+8. **Tear Down (Optional):**
+    A helper script keeps the resource group and static public IP while destroying everything else:
+    ```powershell
+    pwsh .\destroy.ps1          # Add -AutoApprove to skip confirmation
+    ```
+    Run it from `terraform\azure`.
+The script enumerates the Terraform state, filters out the protected resources, and calls `terraform destroy` with the remaining targets.
+If you prefer the raw command, you can still run `terraform destroy` manually after removing the `prevent_destroy` blocks.